 Weightlifting belts are one of the most debated pieces of support gear for working out.
 Some people swear by the lifting belt, while others argue going raw is best.

 Undoubtedly, when used in the right conditions, a weightlifting belt can be a beneficial piece of equipment for your workouts.
-By adding intra-abdominal pressure and support to your back, a weightlifting belt can increase your stability while lifting and inevitably help you lift heavier weight.
+According to a systematic review from 20191 a weightlifting belt, by adding intra-abdominal pressure and support to your back, can increase your stability while lifting, inevitably helping you lift heavier weight.

-After many years of training with and without a belt—and fielding questions about weightlifting belts and when to wear one—I put together a guide to the best weightlifting belts, plus everything you should know about how and when to use a weightlifting belt.
+After many years of training with and without a belt—and fielding questions about weightlifting belts and when to wear one—I put together a guide to the best weightlifting belts, plus everything you should know about how and when to use one.

 In the name of blatant honesty, this is one of the hardest product roundups I’ve ever created.
 I thought our guide to the best Olympic barbell was tough, but this guide takes the cake.
-This category might have more products than any other home gym equipment category we’ve covered yet, but we’ve tested dozens of weight belts and used many for years on end.
+This category might have more products than any other home gym equipment category our team of experts has covered yet.
+Still, we’ve tested dozens of weight belts and used many for years on end.

 - Durability and construction